SteveBarnett/Remixing/_thinking/enshittification.md

 - Part of the solution by connecting people, part of the problem when they become big enough to gatekeep
 - Enshittification
     1. Good to their users
-    2. Good to their business customers, back to their users
+    2. Good to their business customers, bad to their users
     3. Good to themselves, bad to their business customers, to take value for themselves
     4. Giant pile of shit
 - They benefit from high network effects (more valuable as it attracts more users) and rely on high switching costs